Wi-Fi Meets ML: A Survey on Improving IEEE 802.11 Performance with Machine Learning: Future Research Directions

-In recent years, the catalogue of available WiFi functionalities has been rapidly expanding to include more complex features to cope with current and expected user needs.
+In recent years, the catalog of available Wi-Fi functionalities has been rapidly expanding to include more complex features to cope with current and future user needs.
 For example, IEEE 802.11be will incorporate multi-link operation and, possibly, multi-AP coordination in addition to already existing features such as OFDMA, downlink and uplink MU-MIMO, spatial reuse, and channel aggregation.
 A common aspect of most of these functionalities is that they offer a high degree of flexibility to schedule traffic in time, space, and frequency, which, if properly used, may enable high-performance gains.

-To achieve this goal, ML techniques may play an important role, enabling self-adaptation to different situations and scenarios, as well as improving decision making by leveraging past information to predict which actions will perform the best.
-For example, multi-band WiFi devices can use \ac{ML} methods to predict link quality and select links accordingly \cite{deng2020ieee}.
+To achieve this goal, ML techniques may play an important role, enabling self-adaptation to different situations and scenarios, as well as improving decision making by leveraging past information to predict next actions.
+For example, multi-band Wi-Fi devices can use \ac{ML} methods to predict link quality and select links accordingly \cite{deng2020ieee}.